 Looking forward, we are planning to redesign our website.
 What we envision for this redesign is a clearer website, consisting of a white background and the ability to change the size of the font.

 As a public space, Eyelevel cannot guarantee our location is free of allergens.
 We discourage staff, board, volunteers, and guests from using scented products, or bringing in food and animals that are known to be allergens.

 Eyelevel has no entrance fees during regular hours.
 The majority of our public programming is free to the public, with few exceptions for ticketed events.
-As often as possible, Eyelevel programs events and offers services on a PWYW (Pay What You Wish) or by-donation basis.
-Please contact us if you have concerns about accessing a ticketed event due to financial, Eyelevel does not turn away folks due to lack of funds.
+As often as possible, Eyelevel programs events and offers services on a PWYC (Pay What You Can) or by-donation basis.
+Eyelevel does not turn away folks due to lack of funds.
 We want visitors from all backgrounds to feel welcome at Eyelevel, including those who are systematically, sporadically, or temporarily facing financial barriers.